growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Collecting email or phone when no application URL is available.
 - Implementing a strict two-task limitation (job description crafting and job link parsing only).
 - Using GitHub repository at https://github.com/growthpods/sb1-6kejut.git for version control.
-- Using RapidAPI Internships API to fetch Houston internships daily via a Netlify Scheduled Function, using `location_filter: 'Houston'` and `offset` for pagination.
+- The default `location_filter` for RapidAPI Internships API in `scripts/fetchRapidApiInternshipsMCP.js` and `netlify/functions/fetch-daily-jobs.js` is now 'Texas' for broader job fetching.
+- User has requested a more dynamic location filtering logic: specific user city in Texas (if known) > 'Houston' (as a fallback if specific city not applicable/found) > 'Texas' (general default).
+This needs further clarification for script implementation.
 - Storing API-sourced jobs with `source='RapidAPI'` to distinguish from manually posted jobs.
 - Implementing a data retention policy: delete RapidAPI-sourced jobs older than 2 months.
 - Adding `career_site_url` field to store company career site URLs from RapidAPI (type updated, UI display removed).